 Plant & Flower Types and Classification

 One thing you should definitely know before starting a garden or flowerbed is the difference between annual, perennial and biennial plants.
 You have probably noticed that some flowers need to be planted each year, while others pop up all by themselves year after year.
-Why is that so?
+But why is that so?

 Classification of Plants